CMSgov/design-system/rfcs/2021-11-whcm-support.md

 Designer/developer collaboration is probably needed for moderate-to-severe issues.

-A moderate concern might be how our error states look on form fields, or how SVGs should look in certain context (to `currentColor` or not to `currentColor`).
+A moderate concern might be how our error states look on form fields, or how SVGs should look in certain context (to `currentColor` or not to `currentColor`?).

-A severe concern would be when a component doesn't work correctly or fails to convey its messaging.
+A severe concern is when a component doesn't work correctly or fails to convey its messaging.
 Think `<Alert />` (they all look the same, without indication of severity) or `<Tabs />`/`<VerticalNav />` (where the active state is difficult to see or not apparent).

 Depending on the issue, this collaboration might be able to happen asynchronously or require a meeting.
 Asynchronous communication could be as simple as sharing screenshots, or even sharing Storybook links so each party can test the component in WHCM themselves.

-> 🗣 I believe most of our WHCM issues fall under low or moderate severity, with the bulk being how our SVGs (icons and logos) should look on their own and within certain components.
+> 🗣 I believe most of our WHCM issues fall under low or moderate severity, with the bulk being how our SVGs (icons and logos) should look on their own and within certain contexts.

 **And to note, before any work begins:**